mattiasflodin/reckless/doc/performance.md

 * gcc 4.8.4
 * Linux kernel 3.14.14

-For the tests that measure individual call timings, measurements were made according to the article “[How to Benchmark Code Execution Times on Intel IA-32 and IA-64 Instruction Set Architectures](http://www.intel.com/content/www/us/en/intelligent-systems/embedded-systems-training/ia-32-ia-64-benchmark-code-execution-paper.html)”
+For the scenarios that measure individual call timings, measurements were made according to the article “[How to Benchmark Code Execution Times on Intel IA-32 and IA-64 Instruction Set Architectures](http://www.intel.com/content/www/us/en/intelligent-systems/embedded-systems-training/ia-32-ia-64-benchmark-code-execution-paper.html)”